tcnksm/deeeet.com/content/posts/practices-for-better-terraform-module.md

 ![Philosophy](https://user-images.githubusercontent.com/1256183/96132088-eafb8400-0f34-11eb-90d1-3eebabfadf38.png)

 The best modules are those that provide powerful functionality yet have a simple interface.
-In the book, [A Philosophy of Software Design](https://www.amazon.com/dp/B07N1XLQ7D) calls this “Deep module”.
+In the book, [A Philosophy of Software Design](https://www.amazon.com/dp/B07N1XLQ7D) calls this "Deep module" (The word "module" is used for different context and not about Terraform module but you can think of them same).
 You can see the visualized notion of this above.
-“Deep” means they have lots of functionality hidden behind a simple interface.
+"Deep" means they have lots of functionality hidden behind a simple interface.
 On the other hand, “Shallow module” is one whose interface is relatively complex in comparison to the functionality that provides (does not hide much complexity).

 The module’s interface represents the complexity of that module imposes to the user: the smaller and simpler the interface, the less complexity that it introduces.
 When designing your Terraform module, always think about the depth of it.